PLEASE NOTE THAT "LOOKING FOR NORMAL" IS CURRENTLY BEING RE-EDITED AND WILL BE ON SALE AGAIN SOON.

-I had wanted, for some time, to tell my story of growing up in an era when autism was not a word that was often heard.
-The occasional enlightened psychologist or psychiatrist may have come across the work of Leo Canner or Hans Asperger, but other than this, the conditions we now know as autism and Asperger Syndrome, had not yet permeated into public awareness.
-In fact, autism did not become a diagnosable condition (DSM) until the early 1980s, and Asperger Syndrome in the 1990s.
+I had wanted, for some time, to tell my story of growing up in an era when autism was not a word often heard.
+The occasional enlightened psychologist or psychiatrist may have come across the work of Leo Kanner or Hans Asperger, but other than this, the conditions we now know as autism and Asperger Syndrome, had not yet permeated into public awareness.
+In fact, autism did not become a diagnosable condition (DSM) until the early 1980's, and Asperger Syndrome in the 1990's.

-But returning to my memoir LOOKING FOR NORMAL: AUTISM and Other Complicated Stuff, I have written as honestly as possible about my journey from dysfunctional childhood, to independent adulthood.
+But returning to my memoir LOOKING FOR NORMAL I have written as honestly as possible about my journey from dysfunctional childhood, to independent adulthood.
 I have discussed at length, and with a large degree of dark humour, my trials and tribulations in the music business, the advertising business, my relationships, my social awkwardness and mental health issues.

 My autism journey may not be exactly the same as anyone else's, but then, as the somewhat cliched saying goes, "when you've met one person with autism, you've met one person with autism!"